sp-95/python-lifecycle-training/README.rst

         :target: https://github.com/pre-commit/pre-commit
         :alt: pre-commit

-.. note:: You can remove the unused imports in ``test_simple.py`` in order to pass flake8 tests.
+.. note:: You can remove the unused imports in ``test_simple.py`` to pass flake8 tests.
     You can remove flake8, black, isort and mypy dependencies as well because pre-commit has them all covered

 Next Step
 ---------